 Trusts are often used to place assets such as investment accounts under the control of someone the account owner “trusts,” so the assets will be transferred to heirs or others as intended.

 Trusts are not exclusively for the wealthy, contrary to popular belief.

 A living trust has advantages over a will, including that it avoids probate and may save you money.

 Filbrandt & Company provides counsel and service on a comprehensive suite of trust options.

 Carrie Fisher, Debbie Reynolds Protected Family With Trust Prior to Their Deaths

-The death of actress Carrie Fisher just before the end of the year was a shock to her many fans.
+The death of actress Carrie Fisher was a shock to her many fans.
 But it was something for which the Star Wars star had planned.

 Fisher had considered her own mortality, and had made arrangements for the benefit of her daughter, actress Billie Lourd, prior to her unexpected passing.

 “We want (Lourd) to have whatever she wants.
 Carrie wanted that,” said Todd Fisher, 58, Carrie’s brother.
 “There is a trust set up.”